Max Josef Metzger: Legacy

-Thomas Merton was once influenced by the life of Max Josef Metzger.
-In his essay "A Martyr for Peace and Unity", he cites Metzger's example in dying for peace.
-In protesting Hitler's abuse of power, Metzger wrote that, "it is honorable to die for one's country, but still more honorable to die for righteousness and peace."
+The American Trappist monk Thomas Merton was influenced by the life of Max Josef Metzger.
+In his essay A Martyr for Peace and Unity, Merton cites Metzger's example in dying for peace.
+In protesting Hitler's abuse of power, Metzger wrote that "it is honorable to die for one's country, but still more honorable to die for righteousness and peace".
+Merton, in turn, wrote: "To question those who wield power, to differ from them in any way, is to confess oneself subversive, rebellious, traitorous.
+Father Metzger did not believe in power, in bombs.
+He believed in Christ, in unity, in peace.
+He died as a martyr for his belief."

-The Catholic Church regards Max Josef Metzger as a martyr of faith.
+Max Josef Metzger wrote numerous poems and prayers.
+In 2019, the American composer Cormac Brian O’Duffy set the poems Metzger wrote in prison to music as a Metzger oratorio.

-There is a Max-Josef-Metzger-Platz in Berlin, and some text in Esperanto.
+There is a Max-Josef-Metzger-Platz (in front of St. Joseph) in Berlin, and also four plaques made of steel with some words in Esperanto.
+There was also a Stolperstein laid in front of the house Müllerstraße 161 as well as one at Karmeliterplatz in Graz, where the "White Cross" was located.